Millions of cars have some form of safety recall. See if your car is one of them.

 Remedy

-Owners are advised to park outside and away from structures and limit their charge to a maximum of 70% until the recall repair is complete.
-The remedy is currently under development.
-Once the repair is available, repairs will be performed free of charge.
-Owner notification letters are expected to be mailed Feb.
-23, 2026.
-Owners may contact Volvo Car’s customer service at 1-800-458-1552.
-Volvo Car’s number for this recall is R10355.
-Vehicle Identification Numbers (VINs) involved in this recall will be searchable on NHTSA.gov beginning Jan.
-26, 2026.
+The seat control module software will be updated by a dealer, or through an over-the-air (OTA) update, free of charge.
+Owner notification letters are expected to be mailed March 23, 2026.
+Owners may contact Ford customer service at 1-866-436-7332.
+Ford’s number for this recall is 26S11.
+Vehicle Identification Numbers (VINs) involved in this recall became searchable on NHTSA.gov on March 5, 2026.

 First: Read the notice carefully and don’t ignore it.
 According to the National Highway Traffic Safety Administration, only 75% of vehicles involved in a recall are actually repaired.
 So be sure to pay attention when you see an envelope in the mail labelled “Safety Recall Notice”.